 The categories of students generating supplemental funding in Indiana are students with disabilities and low-income students.
 Services for English language learners, students identified as gifted, and students enrolled in career and technical education programs are funded through program-specific allocations.

 This means that an average student with no special needs or disadvantages would generally be funded at that level.
-However, students in some schools are being funded above the base amount as part of a multi-year transition to a new funding system.

 |Expected Local Share||

 Indiana does not expect districts to contribute revenue to their public schools.
 However, school districts are permitted to impose taxes to generate supplemental revenue to support budgetary priorities such as capital improvement, transportation, racial balance, and educational quality.

 Some optional levies are subject to limitations.
 The district may not impose a tax of more than $4.17 per $1,000 in property value for capital projects; it may impose a bus replacement tax in the amount sufficient to fund the district’s approved school bus acquisition tax; taxes for racial balance may be imposed only by certain school districts that have been the subject of constitutional challenges regarding segregation; and districts may impose taxes to fund necessary education expenses only if approved by a majority of voters.

 Actual state education aid disbursements are limited to the amount appropriated for that purpose, and will be prorated as necessary so that each district receives state aid in proportion to the amount calculated by the state to be necessary to educate students within that district.

 Ind.
 Code Ann. § 20-49-2-16, 20-49-4-21, 20-49-4-22, and 20-46-7-6

 Indiana does not differentiate funding based on students’ grade levels.